-CIMA Exemptions: Why are they important and how can you get them?
+CIMA Exemptions in 2024: Why they’re important and how you can get them!

 You’re starting your journey with CIMA, and you’re beginning to think about sitting your first exams.